0xRoqeeb/writeups/sau/sau.md

 puma@sau:/opt/maltrail$ export TERM=xterm
 puma@sau:/opt/maltrail$
 ```
+# Privilege Escalation
 now we have an interactive shell .once we get initial access the road to root on sau is a piece of cake

 running the command sudo -l to see the commands our current user can run
 ![2023-07-25_08-19](https://github.com/0xRoqeeb/writeups/assets/49154037/b0687b33-f3e4-474e-af63-901892f95980)
 we can run */usr/bin/systemctl status trail.service* as root and **NOPASSWD** means we can invoke the sudo command without a password
-so i checked gtfobins for the binary we have access too and luckily there's and entry for [systemctl](https://gtfobins.github.io/gtfobins/systemctl/)
+I checked gtfobins for the binary we have access too and luckily there's and entry for [systemctl](https://gtfobins.github.io/gtfobins/systemctl/)

 ![2023-07-25_08-25_1](https://github.com/0xRoqeeb/writeups/assets/49154037/29ad70a9-90ff-4308-86ac-5a93df524b7f)
 Let's run the command ```/usr/bin/systemctl status trail.service```